 So what is a girl to do?
 Never bake?
 Ha, yea right.
 Not gonna happen folks.

-How To Soften Butter Fast Method #1: Chunking
+How To Soften Butter Method #1: Cubing

-This is my most favorite method.
-The microwave.
-My favorite but also the trickiest.
-This method could go from awesome to ah crap quickly.
 I place my butter in a bowl and then microwave on 20% power for 30 seconds.
+Flip and repeat.
 I will check it and decide if it needs more time, and then go in smaller amounts of time (10 second intervals), still at reduced power.
 Every microwave is different, so go slow and check frequently.

 Another way to soften using the microwave that could provide more control.
 Microwave a cup of water for 2-3 minutes.
 Eeew, thanks overhead kitchen lighting for this photo…